 - Remember that wire feeder pushes wire, no need to push gun into arc

-- Keep nozzles free of spatter.
-Spatter can build up and electrically connect insulated nozzle to contact tube.
-A clean nozzle will have spatter fall off on its' own.
+- Keep nozzles free of spatter – MIG pliers can help with this.
+Spatter can build up and electrically connect the insulated nozzle to contact tube.
+A clean nozzle will have spatter fall off on its’ own.
 You can use an anti-spatter compound on nozzle and gun and contact tube end.
 Whatever you do, do not clean the nozzle by pounding it on a hard surface.
 It can break and become damaged.

 - Turn off machine

 Gas is also a concern when planning for MIG welding safety.
 High-pressure bottles or cylinders are used in the MIG welding process.